Masaya Kimura (singer): 2022–present: Solo activities and acting debut

 In 2022, Kimura played the role of Minato, a member of the rival group Chayney, in the TBS television series I Will Be Your Bloom which ran from October to December.
 Kimura played alongside bandmates Tajima, Takatsuka, Fujimaki and Matsuda, marking his acting debut.

 In 2023 Kimura choreographed INI's "Moment", and "You In" from the group's single Tag Me.
 He was also appointed the presenter of Mezamashi TV for the month of December, appearing every week from the 7th until the 25th.
 Upon his first appearance, Kimura became one of the top 3 trending topics on X's (formally Twitter) Japan Trends.

 On June 6, 2024, it was announced that Kimura will star in the movie Atashi no! (あたしの!), which will be released on November 8.
 The film is a live-action adaptation of the manga series "Atashi no!", which was published from 2017 to 2018 by Momoko Koda.
 Kimura will play the role of Mitomo Naomi, a popular student that caught the eyes of the two female characters.

 A year later, on June 24, 2025, it was confirmed that Kimura will play the role of Junta Hayami in the movie adaptation of the manga series Romantic Killer which is set to be released in theaters on December 12.
+On December 17, he released his first single "Tsunagu" (ツナグ) as part of INI's YouTube project titled INI Studio.
+The single was co-written by Kimura.

+On February 17, 2026, it was announced that Kimura will play the role of Sakurazaki Akito in the TV series Stove League, which will begin streaming on March 28.
+Stove League is the Japanese remake of the South Korean TV series Hot Stove League which was aired in 2019.